nlybe/agora/README.md

 - Notifications are send for each transaction to users specified by administrator
 - Transactions log list in admin area
 - Several configuration options

-## Installation

-Requires: Elgg 3.3.x or higher

-1. Upload classifieds plugin in "mod/" elgg folder and activate it
-2. In "Administration/Configure/Settings/Agora Classifieds" you can configure several options
-3. The PayPal API plugin is required in order to use PayPal as payment gateway.
-4. The [Ratings plugin](https://github.com/nlybe/Elgg-Ratings) is suggested in order to allow comments and ratings only from buyers.
-5. The [HTML email handler]((https://github.com/ColdTrick/html_email_handler)) plugin is suggested for sending html emails.

 ## Future Tasks List